Bailador/Bailador/README.md

 ```

 For now, Bailador only allows you to use YAML formatted configuration files.
 The default configuration file name is `settings.yaml`, but you could change this if you like.
-Just write `config.config-file = 'myconfig.yaml'` in the beggingin of your app.
+Just write `config.config-file = 'myconfig.yaml'` in the beginning of your app.
 Create at the root of your project directory a `settings.yaml` file :

 ```yaml
 # settings.yaml